Magyartanulas/magyartanulas.github.io/expressing_need.md

 * Szedd össze, amire utazásodhoz szükséged van. - (Gather what you need for your journey.)

 ![arnold](https://magyartanulas.github.io/public/arnold.png)
-*Szükségem van a ruhádra, a csizmádra és a motorodra.*
+*Szükségem van a ruhádra, a csizmádra és a motorodra. - The Terminator 2*

 <span class="spoiler">I need your clothes, your boots and your motorcycle.</span>